Resources and Information

 The DPS Susan Niebur Professional Development Fund provides financial assistance to qualifying members in order to facilitate their meeting attendance by offsetting dependent care costs at the meeting location or at home during the DPS conference week.
 Online applications are solicited no later than 1 month prior to the DPS meeting:

-***The DPS Dependent Care Grant Application form for the 2022 Annual Meeting (hybrid format) is now open!***
+***The DPS Dependent Care Grant Application form for the 2024 Annual Meeting will open later this year!***

 For questions, please contact the DPS Professional Development subcommittee.